limjunan/Ticket-Viewer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 A ticket viewer web application built for the Zendesk Coding Challenge 2022, Singapore.
 Built with the [Flask](https://flask.palletsprojects.com/en/2.0.x/) framework and designed using the [Zendesk Garden](https://garden.zendesk.com) design system.
+Application is in the app folder.

+### Python files
+- app.py is where the main code lives
+- api_auth.py contains all authentication related functions
+- ticket_handler.py contains all ticket related functions
+- forms.py contains all WTForms
+- constants.py contains all constants
+- unit_test.py contains all unit tests, which are to be run

+### Folders
+- mocks folder contains all mocks for unit testing
+- static folder contains all CSS and assets (svgs, fonts etc.)
+- templates folder contains all HTML files to be routed to